hustvl/MapTR/README.md

 <div align="center"><h4>MapTR is a simple, fast and strong online vectorized HD map construction framework.</h4></div>

 ![framework](assets/framework.png "framework")
 We present MapTR, a structured  end-to-end framework for efficient online vectorized HD map construction.
-We propose a unified permutation-based modeling approach, *i.e.*, modeling map element as a point set with a group of equivalent permutations, which avoids the definition ambiguity and eases learning.
+We propose a unified  permutation-based modeling approach, *ie*, modeling map element as a point set with a group of equivalent permutations, which avoids the definition ambiguity of map element and eases learning.
 We adopt a hierarchical query embedding scheme to flexibly encode structured map information and perform hierarchical bipartite matching for map element learning.
-MapTR achieves new state-of-the-art vectorized map construction performance and keeps real-time inference speed.
-Even with only camera input, MapTR-tiny significantly outperforms multi-modality counterparts by $13.5$ AP.
-MapTR-nano achieves SOTA camera-based performance ( $44.2$ mAP) and runs at  $25.1$ FPS.
-To our best knowledge, MapTR is the first approach realizing real-time vectorized HD map construction.
+MapTR achieves the best performance and efficiency among existing vectorized map construction approaches on nuScenes dataset.
+In particular, MapTR-nano runs at real-time inference speed ( $25.1$ FPS ) on RTX 3090, $8\times$ faster than the existing state-of-the-art camera-based method while achieving $3.3$ higher mAP.
+MapTR-tiny significantly outperforms the existing state-of-the-art multi-modality method by $13.5$ mAP while being faster.
+Qualitative results show that MapTR maintains stable and robust map construction quality in complex and various driving scenes.
+MapTR is of great application value in autonomous driving.

 ## Models
 | Method | Backbone | Lr Schd | mAP| FPS|memroy | Config | Download |
 | :---: | :---: | :---: | :---: | :---:|:---:| :---: | :---: |